siobhon-egan/git-command-line/episodes/04-changes.Rmd

 When you open nano it was appear like this.
 Start typing your text.
 ![](fig/nano-01.png)

-In this case "Cold and dry, but everything is my favorite color"
+In this case `Cold and dry, but everything is my favorite color`
 ![](fig/nano-02.png)

 To exit the editor press <kbd>Control</kbd> + <kbd>X</kbd>, it will prompt you to save changes press <kbd>Y</kbd> and <kbd>Return</kbd>. _To exit **without** saving changes press <kbd>N</kbd> and <kbd>Return</kbd>_